-David J. Barton MD is a clinician in Pain Medicine and a Medical Political Activist.
-He has been a physician for over 32 years.
-He is fellowship trained in Pain Medicine, and became board certified in by the American Board of Pain Medicine in 2005.
+David J. Barton MD is a clinician in Pain Medicine and a progressive medical political activist.
+He has been a physician for over 39 years.
+Originally trained in General and Cancer Surgery followed by plastic and reconstructive surgery, he was forced to change his specialization due to a neck injury, spine surgery, and chronic pain.
+He completed a pain medicine fellowship in 2004, and became board certified in by the American Board of Pain Medicine in 2005.
 Past board certifications include General Surgery (1992) and Plastic Surgery (1995).

 Lifetime member of the American Society of Plastic Surgeons.
-Present member of the American Academy of Pain Medicine, the International Cannabinoid Research Society, and the Hawaii Medical Association.
+Interval memberships in the International Cannabinoid Research Society.

-Military service: United States Army Reserve, General Surgeon, Medical Corp Officer, Major, 1990-1999, with temporary active duty in Desert Storm.
+Military service: United States Army Reserve, general combat surgeon, Medical Corp Officer, honorable discharge at the rank of Major, 1990-1999, with temporary active duty in Desert Storm.
 Current volunteer Chief Medical Officer of Malama First, LLC; A non-profit organization for the enhancement of healthcare and well-being in Native Hawaiians.

 "I was a practicing plastic surgeon until I developed neck pain and cervical disc herniation, which tend to be an occupational hazard in surgeons.
 I had two level neck fusion surgery which made things worse, a not too uncommon result of cervical spine surgery.
-I have lived in the "Pain World" for nearly 20 years.
+I have lived in the "Pain World" since the late 1990s.
 Unable to continue my surgical career, I retrained in Pain and Palliative Care at the University of Utah in 2003, completing a rigorous fellowship which allowed for my third board certification."

 "I was a traditional Pain Doc until I came to realize that there are a lot of holes in regular "western" or what I call "corporate" medicine.
 I also realized the truth about cannabis and its huge potential to relieve a great amount of suffering.
 It filled many of the medical niches for a myriad of conditions that have no or only partially effective treatments.
-This is especially true in the field of Pain Medicine.
+This is especially true in the field of Pain Medicine unde the current political climate of opioid misuse and over dosing deaths.
 A lot of chronic pain conditions and syndromes have no effective treatments, and many others are very poor at controlling the pain.
 Other regimens require so many medications that the side effects are overwhelming and even dangerous to life.
 Patients and their families are left to suffer for years needlessly.
 Disability overwhelms, causing family and social dysfunction.
-Too many of my patients just lived month to month on a handful of different types of ”drugs", all of which were narcotics, or heavily controlled substances, leading to dependency.
+Too many of my patients just lived month to month on a handful of different types of ”drugs", all of which were narcotics, or heavily controlled substances, leading to dependency and at times, serious adverse effects.

 If the goals of improved functionality and well-being are of prime importance, then any substance or effective treatment technique is valid.
 There is NOTHING morally superior about pills and patches and pharmaceutical drugs, versus a plant that is well known for its safety.